shufen-git/ABAQUS_FGM-Script/README.md

 - ABAQUS/CAE: Version 6.13 (Should work on higher versions)
 - Python: The script is compatible with Abaqus Python environment (typically Python 3)
+- Inter(R) Visual Fortran Compiler Ver.
+11.1.051 (Should work on higher versions)
+- Microsoft Visual Studio 2008 (Should work on higher versions)
+- ABAQUS® must be linked with the Visual Fortran Compiler for Subroutine capability

 ## How to Use